-Dental insurance from a PPO means that you can choose any dentist, in or out of network, and you don’t need a referral.
+PPO dental insurance means that you can choose any dentist, in or out of network, and you don’t need a referral.
 You also have the flexibility to visit dentists and specialists outside of your network, but at a higher cost.

 Dental insurance from an HMO comes at a lower cost, but requires that you only visit dentists and specialists that are in network (part of Humana’s set of participating providers).
 Dental HMO plans also commonly include copays.

 Every dental insurance plan is different.
 Much like in health insurance, a deductible is the amount you pay before your insurance company begins paying.
 A dental deductible is the amount you will have to pay towards your dental bill before your dental plan will contribute to the cost of your dental treatment.
 Typically, there is a basic level of preventive services like checkups that are covered whether you have paid your deductible or not.

 Today, kids and adults both need braces.
 If you or a family member needs orthodontic care, or will need it in the future, it’s smart to look for a dental insurance plan with orthodontic benefits in order to manage those costs.
 Different dental insurance plans offer different discounts on the cost of braces and other devices, so be sure to read carefully through the benefits offered in each plan.

 Orthodontic care may not be covered if you begin treatment before you start a dental insurance plan.
 Be sure to get dental coverage before you start working with an orthodontist.

 No. The Affordable Care Act (ACA) doesn’t cover dental insurance.
 However, under certain conditions you can purchase dental insurance from the Marketplace.

 Am I required by law to have dental coverage?